beauvilerobed/The_Most_Difficult_Guessing_Game/README.md

 **RULE2**:

-If you repeat a letter more than three times or you have you two non-consecutive letters which were already used
+If you repeat a letter more than three times or you have two non-consecutive letters which were already used

 (e.g.  **a b b b**  or  **k b e d c k**   ) then GAME OVER.